 She then spent two years at Washington Street School in Brewer in the third grade.
 From there she went to work as a part time manager for The Maine Discovery Museum in 2008.
 She found Literacy Volunteers that same year and served in various capacities as Trainer, Board Member, Tutor and Committee Member for the past ten years.

-She then went to work at Parkside Children’s Learning Center first as Director, then Executive Director, and finally purchased the business and became Owner and Executive Director.
+She then went to purchase and run Parkside Children’s Learning Center for the next 8 years.
 Parkside is a combination child care and preschool for children from six weeks to six years old.
 They serve 130 children and 40 staff members in eight classrooms.

 Jen recently sold Parkside and is ready to take on new endeavors and finish a book and screenplay that have been in her head for 15 years.
 She is also able to dedicate even more time to those organizations that she’s so very passionate about including Literacy Volunteers and United Way.